top of page

 Preventing COPD

 COPD is largely a preventable condition.
-You can significantly reduce your chances of developing
+You can significantly reduce your chances of developing it if you avoid smoking.

-If you already smoke, stopping can help prevent further damage to your lungs before it starts to
+If you already smoke, stopping can help prevent further damage to your lungs before it starts to cause troublesome symptoms.

 quit smoking.jpg